-It's also an opportunity to ensure that you're management team is aligned on the strategy and direction for their day to day activities.
+It's also an opportunity to ensure that you're management team is aligned on the strategy and direction for their day-to-day activities.

 This alignment will help you save money and resources at the highest levels of your organization.
-It will also help you avoid confusion and to increase effectiveness of the your employees because they know what the organizational strategy is and be able to implement it with a stronger sense of accountability.
+It will also help you avoid confusion and to increase the effectiveness of your employees because they know what the organizational strategy is and be able to implement it with a stronger sense of accountability.

 1. Everyone can participate.

 If you’re the leader of a team, you can’t lead your team and facilitate a conversation at the same time.
 People won’t speak freely, and you won’t get the information you desire from the meeting.

 If you’re busy facilitating the meeting, you can’t listen to what others are saying and fully be present in the conversation.
 Having a facilitator will allow for better conversations and better participation from everyone.

 2. We have a specialized process.